tim-collie/quantspark/README.md

 - **VPC**: A Virtual Private Cloud (VPC) with 2 public distributed across different Availability Zones.

+- **Subnets**: A public and private subnet is created in each of two availability zones, we place the ALB spanning the public zones, we host the webservers in the private zones to facilitate a degree of security.

 - **EC2 Instances**: An Elastic Compute Cloud (EC2) instance launched as part of an Auto Scaling Group (ASG) and Launch Template.

 - **VPC Endpoint**: A policy limited S3 endpoint to allow EC2 instances without internet access to run yum update and install Apache2.

 - **IAM Role**: An IAM role associated with the EC2 instances.

+- **Key Pair**: For troubleshooting purposes after creating the SSH key used by the EC2 instances we place the private key into Secrets Manager

 - **Application Load Balancer**: An Application Load Balancer configured with a Target Group.